Edward Calvin Kendall: Research career

-Kendall made several notable contributions to biochemistry and medicine.
-His most notable discovery was the isolation of thyroxine, although it was not the work he received the most accolades for.
+Kendall made several significant contributions to biochemistry and medicine.
+His most important discovery was the isolation of thyroxine, although it was not the work for which he received the most accolades.
 Along with associates, Kendall was involved with the isolation of glutathione and determining its structure.
 He also isolated several steroids from the adrenal gland cortex, one of which was initially called Compound E. Working with Mayo Clinic physician Philip Showalter Hench, Compound E was used to treat rheumatoid arthritis.
 The compound was eventually named cortisone.
 In 1950, Kendall and Hench, along with Swiss chemist Tadeus Reichstein were awarded the 1950 Nobel Prize in Physiology or Medicine for "their discoveries relating to the hormones of the adrenal cortex, their structure and biological effects."
 His Nobel lecture focused on the basic research that led to his award, and was titled "The Development of Cortisone As a Therapeutic Agent."
 As of the 2010 awards, Kendall and Hench were the only Nobel Laureates to be affiliated with Mayo Clinic.

 Kendall was elected to the United States National Academy of Sciences in 1950, and both the American Academy of Arts and Sciences and the American Philosophical Society in 1951.

 Kendall's career at Mayo ended in 1951, when he reached mandatory retirement age.
-He moved on to Princeton University, where he was a Visiting Professor in the Department of Biochemistry.
+He moved on to Princeton University, where he was a visiting professor in the Department of Biochemistry.
 He remained affiliated with Princeton until his death in 1972.
 In addition to the Nobel Prize, Kendall received other major awards including the Lasker Award, the Passano Foundation Award and the Cameron Prize for Therapeutics of the University of Edinburgh.
 Kendall received the Golden Plate Award of the American Academy of Achievement in 1966.
 He was awarded honorary doctorates from the University of Cincinnati, Western Reserve University, Williams College, Yale University, Columbia University, National University of Ireland, and Gustavus Adolphus College.

 Family life

 Kendall married Rebecca Kennedy in 1915, and they had four children.
-He died in 1972 in Princeton, New Jersey. and his wife died in 1973.
+He died in 1972 in Princeton, New Jersey.
+His wife died in 1973.